newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/transportation-license-permit.md

 slug: transportation-license-permit
 displayname: transportation-license-permit
 ---
-If your business often delivers alcoholic beverages, you should get a transportation license or permit.

-The Division of Alcoholic Beverage Control (ABC) issues two types:
+If your business often delivers alcoholic beverages, consider getting a transportation license or permit.
+You can apply for one with the Division of Alcoholic Beverage Control (ABC).

-* **Transportation license**: lets your business deliver alcohol in and out of the State
+A **transportation license** lets your business deliver alcohol in and out of the State.

-* **Limited transportation permit**: lets your business transport alcohol not meant to be delivered, sold, or used in the State
+A **limited transportation permit** lets your business transport alcohol not meant to be delivered, sold, or used in the State

 Both require you to get an insignia.
 An insignia is a marker on a vehicle that shows it is allowed to carry alcohol.